-Breathing Exercise Relaxation: The way you breathe when stretching will greatly enhance the benefits but it will also help reduce stress levels significantly if you breathe a certain way.
+Breathing Exercise Relaxation: The way you breathe when stretching will greatly enhance the your well-being and happiness.
+It will also help reduce stress levels significantly.
+Sound too good to be true?

 The way you breathe could be exacerbating your stress!!
 Are you aware of breathing very shallowly into your chest.
 Breathing is so much more that what we think it is.

 Understanding what it is, what it does, or what it does not do, will be a great benefit not only to your Pilates, but also your stress levels generally.
 If you don’t know how wonderful deep breathing exercises are, this will amaze you.

 The Method (this is often called Diaphragmatic Breathing):

 • Take a deep breath in to the abdomen, in through the nose and out through the mouth.

 • The count is to 7.
 Breathe deeply into the abdomen to the slow count of 4.
 Then count 5 and 6 into the rib cage and 7 into the chest.

 • Don’t just reserve this method for your stretches – use it as often during the day as you can, and it’s great to help you sleep at night.

 Good luck with your relaxation technique with more of your happy hormones....